Floresj4/cfn-ec2-processing/readme.md

 The `-v` option binds the current directory to `/usr/share/workspace` to pip install all required dependencies.
 The workspace/ directory matches the WORKSPACE argument in Dockerfile.

 `docker run -v "%CD%":/usr/share/workspace cfn-launch-lambda:latest`

-### lambda/cfn-launch.sh

-The shell script used as the container ENTRYPOINT to `pip install` requirements and create the .zip deployment.